 Nancy Keenan was referring to a particular time last year when her then 11-year-old daughter, Norrie, almost died of starvation due to an eating disorder.
-She had no idea her daughter was suffering from Avoidant Restrictive Food Intake Disorder until she participated in an Atlanta charity event.
+She had no idea her daughter was suffering from Avoidant Restrictive Food Intake Disorder until she attended an Atlanta charity event in 2015.

 That event was the Celebrity Dance Challenge hosted by the Atlanta-based nonprofit EDIN, the Eating Disorders Information Network.
-Nancy, a respected Realtor in Atlanta, was a celebrity competitor in the 2015 competition.
+Nancy, a respected Realtor in Atlanta, was a celebrity competitor the following year in the 2016 competition.

-She described it as the light-bulb moment that led to the discovery of Norrie’s disorder.
+She described the event as a light-bulb moment that led to the discovery of Norrie’s disorder.

 “People shame upon it,” said Norrie, who is now 13 years old.
 “In movies and society, people are like, ‘You look like an anorexic,’ and that’s like a horrible insult.”